Paris Jackson Reportedly Robbed By Hitchhikers In Los Angeles

 Paris said the one girl was “pretty f**ked up,” continuing in her profanity-laced rant that she went out of her way to give the hitchhikers a ride across L.A., doing her “very, very best to be the greatest Uber driver ever” despite not being an Uber driver at all.
 It was beyond her comprehension how the crooks would steal from her after she was being a good Samaritan.

-As the report notes, friends and family are said to be concerned about Paris Jackson leaning towards a hippy lifestyle.
+As the report notes, friends and family are said to be concerned about Paris Jackson leaning toward a hippy lifestyle.
 They say she’s backpacking alone around foreign countries and is allegedly “going off the rails,” sources claim.
-Not long ago she backpacked through France as part of a “soul-searching” journey.
+Not long ago, she backpacked through France as part of a “soul-searching” journey.
 She was seen meeting strange people and smoking cigarettes.
 Those close to Jackson are reportedly “terrified.”

 Instagram posts by Paris show her hippy-like tendencies with her Boho-chic style.
 Speaking of her own unique look, Revelist reports that the 19-year-old isn’t impressing anyone too much with her Vogue Brazil cover.
 The reason is supposedly her “dirty hair” and how it lacks the usually made up look a celebrity has when appearing on the cover of Vogue.